-5. Liaison with adjoining Authorities
+5. Liaison with Adjoining Authorities

 5.1.
-Whenever possible the Highways Agency and adjoining local authorities will be notified of any intended Winter Service action and be invited to stakeholder meetings and end of season reviews if appropriate.
+Whenever possible Highways England and adjoining local authorities will be notified of any intended Winter Service action and be invited to stakeholder meetings and end of season reviews if appropriate.

 6. Winter Service Season